 IFRS 9 introduces an expected credit loss impairment model to replace the incurred loss model under IAS 39 and is generally expected to result in earlier recognition of credit losses.
 Under IFRS 9, the same impairment model is applied to all financial assets, except for financial assets classified or designated as at FVTPL and equity securities designated as at FVOCI, which are not subject to impairment assessment.
-The Company has assessed the new requirement and concluded the effect of the change was immaterial, as the Company has historically had very limited actual incurred losses on receivables.
+The Company has assessed the new requirement and concluded the effect of the change was immaterial, as the Company anticipates very limited actual incurred losses on receivables, if any at all.